-About Sewage Treatment
+About Sewage Treatment Systems -

-You are new to domestic sewage treatment?
+Are you new to domestic sewage treatment?

 The Stink Factor

 The large municipal systems (WWTW) do smell, since they are primarily open sewers, and this technology is classified as “activated sludge”.
-Very few package plants are based on this technology, since no household is prepared to have open sewers outside their kitchen.
-This technology is best suited for large municipal flows from towns and cities.
+Very few package plants are based on this technology, since no household is prepared to have open sewers outside their kitchen, like the Scarab system at Intongazi.
+This WWTW technology is best suited for large municipal flows from towns and cities.

-The Right Size
+The Right Size sewage system

 But, speak to us and we will give you your daily water use figures.

-Assets & Liabilities
+Water Assets & Waste Liabilities

 All water is an asset, particularly when you have already paid for it, so keep it in a safe place.